YuanXun9834/SG_Routing_UI_LinYuanXun/docs/User_Stories/User_Stories.md

 ---

+## User Story 13: Plan Mode for Route Selection

+**As a** user
+**I want to** select start and end points by clicking on the map
+**So that** I can quickly plan routes without manually entering coordinates

+### Acceptance Criteria

+1. A "Plan Mode" button is available in the Route Planning section
+2. Clicking "Enter Plan Mode" activates plan mode and shows instructions
+3. When in plan mode, the button text changes to indicate the current step
+4. Users are first prompted to click on the map for the START point
+5. After clicking for start point, users are prompted to click for the END point
+6. The selected coordinates are automatically filled into the input fields
+7. After selecting both points, the route is automatically calculated
+8. Plan mode can be cancelled by clicking the button again
+9. Visual feedback (hints) guides users through the process
+10. The selected points persist after route calculation

 ## Summary

 The application provides the following core functionalities:

-1. ✅ Server status monitoring
+1. ✅ Server status monitoring with automatic updates
 2. ✅ Travel type selection with automatic road type configuration
-3. ✅ Route calculation and visualization
+3. ✅ Route calculation and visualization with plan mode
+4. ✅ Interactive map-based point selection (plan mode)
+5. ✅ Automatic route calculation after selecting both points
-4. ✅ Road type visualization
+6. ✅ Road type visualization with improved visibility
-5. ✅ Blockage management (view, add, delete)
+7. ✅ Blockage management (view, add, delete) with minimize feature
-6. ✅ Interactive map with OpenStreetMap
+8. ✅ Interactive map with OpenStreetMap and auto-resize
+9. ✅ Collapsible control panel for more map space
+10. ✅ Minimizable blockage list
-7. ✅ Error handling and user feedback
+11. ✅ Error handling and user feedback
+12. ✅ Modern, responsive UI with gradient theme
-8. ✅ Responsive and intuitive UI
+13. ✅ Smooth animations and transitions

 All user stories are implemented with their respective acceptance criteria met.